siddhi-io/siddhi/docs/documentation/siddhi-4.0.md

     </tr>
     <tr>
         <td>Renaming attributes</td>
-        <td>This selects attributes from the input streams and inserting them into the output stream with different names.
+        <td>This selects attributes from the input streams and inserts them into the output stream with different names.
             <br><br>
-            E.g., The following query renames `roomNo` to `roomNumber` and `temp` to `temperature`.
+            E.g., This query renames `roomNo` to `roomNumber` and `temp` to `temperature`.
             <pre>from TempStream <br>select roomNo as roomNumber, temp as temperature<br>insert into RoomTempStream;</pre>
         </td>
     </tr>